How Do I Use Mobile Phone Apps to Teach Management and Leadership?

 When teaching like this, we find it helpful to embed this kind of learning into some over-arching models of management.
 For example, we have found David Allen’s model for Getting Things Done to be useful for teaching students how to manage their own time and productivity, and using the STICC model for handoffs (see here) as a model for directing others, and embedding other management principles within these overall models.
 There are many models which could be used.
 We simply give these as examples of effective, relatively simple, action-oriented models, and which are compatible with many smartphone apps.

 Our model of positive leadership works well with productivity apps and with action-oriented management models.
 This is because we see leadership as a three-step process of influence that people must accomplish over and over again.
 This means that leadership occurs in events, in particular periods of time.
 Productivity apps help people to break their large projects and problems into manageable segments: activities or events.
 If people are already thinking this way, then it becomes easier to ask themselves how they can exhibit virtue with more excellence in those events or activities than they would have if they had conformed to convention.

-The Leadership Workout app also focuses users on events.
-In fact, it connects to people’s calendar app as a way of helping users focus on events when they want to practice leadership.
+The Leadership Amplifier app also focuses users on events.
+In fact, it connects to people’s calendar apps as a way of helping users focus on events when they want to practice leadership.
 This becomes even easier if people have planned well and filled their calendars appropriately before using it.
-Also, the Leadership Workout app helps people set goals, sends reminders, and performs a number of other helpful functions that make it easier and more engaging to practice leadership.Previous: How Do I Teach Positive Leadership Next: How Do I Teach Using Leadership Workout?
+Also, the Leadership Amplifier app helps people set goals, sends reminders, and performs a number of other helpful functions that make it easier and more engaging to practice leadership.Previous: How Do I Teach Positive Leadership?
+Next: How Do I Teach Using Leadership Amplifier?